zdellaert/ZD_Putnam_Lab_Notebook/_posts/2016-12-01-Geoduck_RRBS_Library_Prep.md

 ### Library Quantification
 20161205
-Libraries were quantified on the Qubit using the dsDNA High Sensitivity Kit
+Libraries were quantified on the Qubit using the [dsDNA High Sensitivity Kit](https://github.com/hputnam/Putnam_Lab_Notebook/blob/master/protocols/Qubit_dsDNA_HS_Assay_UG.pdf)

+* Samples were loaded 1µl of library + 199µl of Qubit dye/buffer mix (1:200)
+* Standards were loaded 10µl of standard + 190µl of Qubit dye/buffer mix (1:200)

+* Illumin indicates samples should be >3ng/µl

 **Sample.ID** | **ng/µl**